Where do I submit my Entry?

-Where are the comments on the blog post?
+Where is the comments area on the blog post?

 Sometimes WordPress seems to hide them.
 It’s a fun game that it likes to play.
-If they don’t appear at the bottom of the post, the trick that works for me is to click “Like” the post a usually a blue link pops up asking, “Would you like to comment?”
+If they don’t appear at the bottom of the post, the trick that works for me is to click “Like the post” and usually a blue link pops up asking, “Would you like to comment?”
 Then if you comment, it will let you see the other comments.
 See, fun game? 😆

 Should my comment appear immediately?